Intensive winter grazing

 Our compliance approach

 With any new regulation, our first priority is education.
-For the next year, we will be focusing on supporting farmers to understand the new rules and how they can meet them.
+For 2023, we will be focusing on supporting farmers to understand the new rules and how they can meet them.
 There are lots of resources online and staff on the ground to help.

 Good management practices for intensive winter grazing